yaskovdev/blog/source/_drafts/2024-11-03-what-http-status-code-should-my-rest-api-return.md

 There are only two possible answers: either the client or the server.
 Usually it is very easy to figure out which is guilty.

-If the server is to blame, return `500`.
+If the server is to blame, this is a server error, return `500`.

-If the client is to blame, return `400`.
+If the client is to blame, this is a client error, return `400`.

-It is also very common to treat a situation when the client requested a non-existing resource separately, so you can return `404` in this case.
+One common category of client errors is when the client requests a non-existing resource.
+In this case, return `404`.

+# A Few Words About Custom Exceptions

 Modern frameworks for building REST APIs (like Spring or ASP.NET) provide a way to map custom exceptions to HTTP status codes.
-You can introduce the next custom exception and map them in this way:
+You can introduce the next custom exceptions and map them to the status codes like this:

 | Custom Exception            | HTTP Status Code |
 |-----------------------------|------------------|